rhaleblian/neotrellis-osc/README.md

 Bela is the one provided by Adafruit for CircuitPython.
 The approach is to use it to provide an OSC sender/receiver running on the Bela itself.
-Then, an audio process can talk to it regardless of the chosen programming idiom (C, Pure Data, etc) via its OSC API.
+Then, an audio process can talk to it regardless of the chosen programming idiom (C, Pure Data, etc) via that idiom's OSC API.

 This code requires `asyncio` from Python 3.7 or later, which is not available from the current Bela image.
 We get around this by building